 Section 1 – Biographical / Profile Data – Start of CV

-- At the start of your resume state, in bullet points:
+- At the top of your resume state, in bullet points:

 - Your full name, year of birth, gender, nationality & language skills.

-- If you choose to include a photo (entirely up to you) make sure it is professional, smart and shows the hiring manager the image of you that you want them to see.
-A good position for a photo, if included, is the top right corner of the 1st page of the CV.
+- If you choose to include a photo (entirely up to you) make sure it is professional and smart.
+Show the hiring manager the image of you that you want them to see.
+A good position for a photo, if included, is the top right corner of the 1st page.

-- Provide your Executive Summary, in bullet points, so that it is easy to read, list your key skills and career accomplishments.
+- Provide your Executive Summary, in bullet points, list your key skills and career accomplishments.

 Section 2 – Education / Qualifications – Middle of CV

-- Only list your Key Higher Level Education, in a Reverse Chronological Order, with your most recent higher level education at the top of the list and the oldest at the bottom of the list.
+- Only list your Key Higher Level Education, in a Reverse Chronological Order.
+State your most recent university level education at the top of the list and the oldest at the bottom.

 - Include the month and year that you graduated from university, for both undergraduate and postgraduate degrees.
 Also include the degree grade/ result.

-- In bullet points state any extra Professional Qualifications that you may have, such as certifications, memberships of professional organisations, key training courses completed (just the important ones).
+- In bullet points state any extra Professional Qualifications that you may have.
+This includes important certifications, memberships of professional organisations, training courses completed.

 Section 3 – Work Experience – End of CV

-- List your Work Experience in a Reverse Chronological Order, with your most recent work position at the top of the list and your oldest (first) work position at the bottom of the list.
+- List your Work Experience in a Reverse Chronological Order.
+Detail your most recent work position at the top of the list and your first at the bottom.

-- For each company that you have worked for, state the full company name and add 1 sentence describing what that company does (in case the business maybe unknown to the reader).
+- For each company that you have worked for, state the full company name and add 1 sentence describing what that company does.
+In case the business is unknown to the reader.

-- For each job that you have had, state your full job title and the month and year that you started to work in that position and finished to work in that position.
+- For each role that you have had, state your full job title and the month and year that you started and ended in that position.

-- For each job state in a few sentences your overall Job Description / Responsibilities and then add details of what you actually personally achieved when in that role.
+- For each job state in a few sentences your overall responsibilities and details of what you actually achieved when in that role.

-Once you have finished writing your resume, please read it a number of times to ensure that there are no spelling or grammar errors.
+Once you have finished writing your resume, read it a number of times to ensure there are no spelling or grammar errors.

-Make sure the document looks good visually and reads well, that what you say is clear, all the details are accurate and everything makes sense.
+Make sure the document looks good visually and reads well – that what you say is clear.
+All details must be accurate.
 Ensure that the formatting is consistent throughout the resume.

-Thats why here at ProCapita we say — if there is 1 document that will affect your Career more than any other…. it is your Resume.
+That’s why at ProCapita we say – if there is 1 document that will affect your Career more than any other…. it is your Resume.
 So our advice, make it PERFECT.